debeshm/NLP-Project/README.md

 First dataset needs to be created.
 Assuming it is available we can train and test out model.

-To create dataset keep email csv file in a folder 'maildir' and run python makeData.py
+To preprocess dataset, enron email corpus has to be generated and saved in a directory named 'maildir'.
+Then run 'python makeData.py' to generate email response pairs in 'email_response.json'.

-To Train the model run trainer.py
+To Train the model run 'python trainer.py'
-To test the model run tester.py
+To test the model run 'python tester.py'

 FILE DESCRIPTIONS ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~